Xilinx/Vitis-Tutorials/docs/getting-started-rtl-kernels/README.md

 - Pointer arguments are transferred through global memory (DDR, HBM, or PLRAM).
 - Base addresses of pointer arguments are passed to the kernel through its AXI4-Lite slave interface.
 - Kernels access pointer arguments in global memory through one or more AXI4 master interfaces.
-- Kernels are started by the host application through its AXI4-Lite interface
+- Kernels are started by the host application through its AXI4-Lite interface.
 - Kernels must notify the host application when they complete the operation through its AXI4-Lite interface or a special interrupt signal.

 ## Hardware Interface Requirements